 The Society proved quite a social hub, in Evelyn Waugh’s words, for “bright young things and wise old birds” alike as the century neared its end, with classes ranging from preparation for the demanding Cambridge Proficiency exams to literary appreciation and business communication.
 And lively discussion groups didn’t shrink from tackling many of the difficult topics in the international realm.

 During this period, Finland was developing and opening up, culminating in membership of the European Union (EU) in 1995.
 Air travel became less expensive and more accessible and enabled Finns to travel further afield.
 Greater mobility and easier access to British and American youth cultures contributed to the huge popularity of English in schools.
 In joining the EU, Finland also got to take part in the student exchange programmes, such as Erasmus.
-All of these events increased the need for language skills – and helped in acquiring them.
+All of these developments increased the need for language skills – and helped in acquiring them.

 The British Council, the Embassy and Finnbrit 1995-2006+–

 In 1996 the Society founded a limited company, Finnbrit Language Centre Oy to better serve company customers.
 Ten years later, a decision was made to move to our new, more central location on the corner of Fredrikinkatu and Iso-Roobertinkatu.

-To support use of English language and to offer cultural activities in English, we cooperate actively with our associated groups to arrange events and performances.
-Our long term affiliated groups are the Finn-Brit Players, The Really Small Theatre Company, Helsinki Morrisers, Nordic Editors and Translators, and the International Folk Club.
-In addition, we continue as a member of the Federation of the Finnish-British Societies in Finland.
+To support the use of English language and to offer cultural activities in English, we cooperate actively with our associated groups to arrange events and performances.
+Our long-term affiliated groups are the Finn-Brit Players, The Really Small Theatre Company, Helsinki Morrisers, Nordic Editors and Translators, and the International Folk Club.
+We also continue to serve as a member of the Federation of the Finnish-British Societies in Finland.

 The present and near future 2006-2026+–

-Moving into the twentieth century, the Society has held its own in the field of English Language training in Helsinki.
+Moving into the twenty-first century, the Society has held its own in the field of English Language training in Helsinki.
 The growing importance of student exchanges between the UK and Finland, together with recognised professional qualifications in English, has put language proficiency assessment at the core of the Society’s operations.